mclinw/mclinw.github.io/sqlite_note.md

 # SQLite C Interface

-# sqlite object types
-* sqlite3 → The database connection object.
-Created by sqlite3_open() and destroyed by sqlite3_close().
-* sqlite3_stmt → The prepared statement object.
-Created by sqlite3_prepare() and destroyed by sqlite3_finalize().

-# sqlite functions
-The sqlite database connection and prepared statement objects are controlled by a small set of interface routine listed below.
-* sqlite3_open() → Open a connection to a new or existing SQLite database.
-The constructor for sqlite3.
-* sqlite3_prepare() → Compile SQL text into byte-code that will do the work of querying or updating the database.
-The constructor for sqlite3_stmt.
-* sqlite3_step() → Advance an sqlite3_stmt to the next result row or to completion.
-* sqlite3_finalize() → Destructor for sqlite3_stmt.
-* sqlite3_close() → Destructor for sqlite3.

----

-# SQLite C Interface

 The database connection and prepared statement objects are controlled by a small set of C/C++ interface routine listed below.

 sqlite3_open()